-RNG Overview: RNG is a clean, affordable, and reliable waste-derived fuel that can be to be to be to be the control of the con for transportation fuel for vehicles, generation of electricity, and thermal heating applications
+RNG Overview: RNG is a clean, affordable, and reliable waste-derived fuel that can be used to for transportation fuel for vehicles, generation of electricity, and thermal heating applications

 Renewable Natural Gas (RNG) is type of fuel that comes from a variety of waste sources.
 As that waste breaks down, biogas is captured through Anaerobic Digestion, Thermal Gasification, or Power-to-Gas technologies.
 The biogas is upgraded into biomethane after carbon dioxide, hydrogen sulfide, and other gases are removed.
 The biomethane is fully interchangeable with natural gas and can be used for local uses or injected into natural gas distribution systems.
 This report will cover the four feedstocks of Anaerobic Digestion, the most common RNG technology: Wastewater, of Anaerobic Digestion, the most common RNG technology: Wastewater, Food Waste, Agriculture Waste, and Municipal Solid Waste (MSW).